- Print Editions

 - About Us

-The city of Enumclaw’s Gallery 2017 presents “Living in the Arts,” a showing by painter Lyudmila Simpson.
+The city of Enumclaw’s Gallery 2017, in conjunction with 4Culture of King County, presents a showing by local painter Gary LaTurner.

 Why is it so hard to be wronged?
 In general, human beings hate seeing a wrong go unpunished, especially when we are the ones wronged.

 Local churches are partnering to host an interfaith, non-partisan community event and donation drive to bless refugees who have been forced from their home countries and resettled to the Seattle area.

 May is Volcano Preparedness Month in Washington, providing residents an opportunity to learn about steps that can be taken to reduce potential impacts caused by such a devastation.

 We deal with what happens between water going down your drain and going back out into our rivers.
 Believe it or not, it takes a lot of technology, gravity, and even some bacteria.